 Nursing is a professional practice discipline that assists Persons to meet their health needs or to provide end of life care.
 Nursing is an art calling on engagement and relationship building to build trust and respect and a science utilizing the nursing process and nursing science.
 It requires critical thinking, scientific theories, evidence-based practices clinical judgement to deliver safe and effective nursing care.
 Nursing promotes health and wellness and prevents illness through patient centered compassionate caring.
-Nursing care is most often delivered within a multi-dimensional health care team and requires interdisciplinary collaboration via multiple communication modalities.
+Nursing care is most often delivered within a multi- dimensional health care team and requires interdisciplinary collaboration via multiple communication modalities.
 Nursing embraces professionalism reflected by ethical humanitarian values including advocating for dignity, respect, equity, inclusion and social justice for all recipients of care and for a global multicultural society.
-Nurses also embrace the professional values of accountability for one's self and nursing practice, including continuous professional engagement, and lifelong learning.
+Nurses also embrace the professional engagement, and lifelong learning.